seanw94/narizinho/README.md

 # narizinho
-# Simple website for my girl, styling copied mainly from
+# Simple website for my girlfriend, styling copied mainly from
 # online sources and elements edited